 Tasnime Akbaraly and her team have conducted groundbreaking research in the whole food realm, and “examined associations between two distinct dietary patterns, whole food (rich in fruit, vegetables and fish) and processed food (rich in processed meat, chocolates, sweet desserts, fried food, refined cereals and high-fat dairy products)”.
 They found following a diet loaded with fruit, vegetables, and fish is a mood boosting game changer.

 As you can see, there is much you can do to harness a happy mood, and mood boosting foods are an important key.

-Once you have incorporate some of these foods in your diet and see their benefits, we recommend implementing our 7 lifestyle tips to improve your mood.
+Once you have incorporated some of these foods into your diet and see their benefits, we recommend implementing our 7 lifestyle tips to improve your mood.

 - Effects of Zinc Supplementation in Patients: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3796297/

 - Dietary omega-3 Fatty acids and psychiatry: mood, behaviour, stress, depression, dementia and aging: https://www.ncbi.nlm.nih.gov/pubmed/15750663

 - Role of antioxidants in generalised anxiety disorder and depression: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3512361/